DinRiksdag/OpenRemiss/README.md

 # First results 📊

-The hackathon was just one day and we realised while doing it that the quality of the "data" poorer than expected:
+The hackathon was just one day and we realised while doing it that the quality of the "data" was poorer than expected:
-- [regeringen.se](regeringen.se) only shows the last 495 remisser, the oldest one being from the 23/11/2016.
+- [regeringen.se](regeringen.se) only shows the last 894 remisser, the oldest one being from the 02/04/2015.
+We harvested the name and link of 23353 attached files.
 - we used the file names as the name of the organisation (for lack of something better) and although that worked most of the time, a lot of names include a typo (`Stockholm universitet` instead of `Stockholms universitet`), a number (`35.
 Stockholms universitet`) or something else which requires manual cleaning of the data.
+- we had no choice but to group local branches of national organisations (`LO Dalarna` becoming `LO`) and suborganisations (`Sverigesingenjörer`, `Sveriges Läkarförbund`, etc. becoming `SACO`, which explains the high number for them as they usually send their answers separately for each remiss)

 However, we managed to get a shortlist of organisations sorted by which answers the most to remisser, and we filtered it manually to show only interest groups: